The following information is provided for reference purposes only and should be used at your own risk S50B30 (Euro) Engine

 Remove vanos bridge.

-Wiggle vanos bridge while pulling up to remove vanos bridge from engine head.
+Wiggle vanos bridge while pulling up to remove Euro S50 Double Vanos bridge from engine head.

 Note: Gasket sealant at base of bridge acts as adhesive mounting bridge to engine head.
 Wiggling bridge helps break sealant bond.